At-EC/At-RTOS/README.md

 The goal of the system is to explore and try to provide a range of features and capabilities based on the RTOS to support and simplify your embedded firmware development.

 I hope the At-RTOS could be a popular community-based embedded controller's real-time operating system in the future.
 If this project was useful to you, give it a ⭐️.
-It is very important for us to know it's useful to you and your attention will encourage us.
+It is very important for us to know it is useful to you and your attention will encourage us.

 Welcome PRs!
 If you are interested in contributing, Pls join us at [Discord](https://discord.gg/AxfF9aH58G).